mlab-lattice/lattice/docs/devel/building.md

 Lattice uses Bazel heavily.
 As such, it's recommended that you familiarize yourself with bazel via its [docs](https://docs.bazel.build), at the very least [Concepts and Terminology](https://docs.bazel.build/versions/master/build-ref.html#concepts-and-terminology).

-Lattice currently requires Bazel version 0.11.0.
+Lattice currently requires Bazel version 0.11.0, as well as `xz`.
+Both can be installed through `brew` for OS X (`brew install bazel` and `brew install xz` respectively).

 To get you started though, we'll give a brief overview of Bazel and the capabilities being used by Lattice.